la2050/challenge/_2021/connect/citizens-of-culture.md

 organization_twitter: '@ctznsofculture'
 organization_facebook: 'https://www.facebook.com/CitizensOfCulture/'
 organization_instagram: '@ctznsofculture'
-Please describe the mission of your organization.: > Citizens Of Culture uses arts to develop critical thinking, emotional intelligence, and combat resource inequality.
+Describe the mission of your organization.: >
+  Citizens Of Culture uses arts to develop critical thinking, emotional intelligence, and combat resource inequality.
 We work with individuals, organizations, and communities to provide social emotional learning, arts